muxup/muxup-site/pages/2023q2/updating-wrens-benchmarks.md

 #!/usr/bin/env python3

 # Copyright Muxup contributors.
-# Distributed under the terms of the MIT license, see LICENSE for details.
+# Distributed under the terms of the MIT-0 license, see LICENSE for details.
-# SPDX-License-Identifier: MIT
+# SPDX-License-Identifier: MIT-0

 import statistics
 import subprocess